MarsicoFL/IMPOPk/README.md

 ### **Validating structural variants via IBD sharing**
 > *Who else carries this variant?*

-Given an SV identified in an HPRC assembly, find individuals who share IBD at the relevant locus.
+Given an SV or other variant of interest identified in an HPRC sample, find individuals who share IBD at the relevant locus.
 Shared inheritance supports the variant's authenticity and relevance.
 Lack of IBD support may suggest a recent mutation or call uncertainty.

 ### **Support for structural imputation via IBD**
 > *Can we fill in a missing region?*

 If two assemblies share IBD over a complex region, one can inform the other for structural resolution.
-Facilitates inferred SV calling or gap filling in low-coverage or ambiguous regions.
+Facilitates inferred SV calling or gap filling in ambiguous regions.

 ---